Beman/iterator-facade-proposal/iterator-facade-proposal.md

 </tr>
 </table>

-# Iterator Facade Library Proposal
+# Iterator Facade Library Proposal for Ranges

 >**Summary:** Proposes a library component for easily creating conforming iterators.
 Based on existing practice.
 Depends only on the C++17 working paper plus Concepts TS and Ranges TS.
 Breaks no existing code or ABI's.
 Public open-source implementation and test suite available.
 Draft wording provided.